omersenocak/Demand-forecasting-algorithm-for-time-series-data/README.md

 ### Data set:
 Time series data with 38 months of production, sales and stock level.
-There are two different types of products named ProductA and ProductB.
+There are two different types of products named blom1 and blom2.
+Same code file can be run for both of the products by changing target file name in Demand_Forecasting.R
 * Validation: %30
 * Accuracy Test Techniques: RMSE, MAE, MAPE

+### Notes: